-Foreign Qualification New York
+Foreign Incorporation in New York

 NY Certificate Of Authority

-If you currently operate an incorporated business out of state, it’s considered a Foreign Corporation to New York and you must apply for NY Certificate of Authority to do business.
-If you’d like to expand your Corporation into New York, you will need a Certificate of Authority from the state of New York Division of Corporations.
-This is obtained by successfully filing an Application for Authority and paying the foreign qualification fee.
+To obtain a Certificate of Authority, you’ll need to submit an Application for Authority and pay the foreign qualification fee.
 At New York Registered Agent, we help people form Foreign Corporations in New York every day, but if you have the time and patience you can file an Application for Authority yourself.

 The first thing you should do is make sure you need to establish a New York Foreign Corporation.